SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 Again, I think there are legitimate debates to be had about what the magical word "rich" means in this country, and whether Financial Samurai's hypothetical family could cut back a bit, but two things are beyond debate.

 First: this family is saving money at a rate that is impossible for the median household, while simultaneously living an objectively enviable lifestyle.
 The median American household spends a third as much on food, half as much on entertainment, a third as much on personal care, and a bit more than half as much on clothing.
-Cost of living figures in to these numbers a little, but not a lot - Netflix, a gallon of milk, and a tube of lipstick are all basically the same price no matter where you live.

 Second: the $34 number at the bottom of the chart is *pure fiction*.
 It does not correspond to any actual fact about this family's finances.
 As much as we might laugh at Sandy's mistake of her missing dollar compared to the $40 of profit her business actually turned, the Financial Samurai distortion is worse: it understates this family's annual savings by a factor of *3,000*.
 It does not belong here in any form, and its inclusion as "cash flow" is a hoax.